deklaus/OpenValveControl/ESP-ValveControl/README.md

 }
 ```

-To periodically update the measured values we can use the  javascript method **setInterval**:
+To periodically update the measured values we can use the JavaScript method **setInterval**:
 ``` setInterval(f_status, 1500); ```